ShiqiLiu-FDU/OptimalCoxSubsampling/README.md

 # OptimalCoxSubsampling
-Replication code for "An optimal subsampling design for large-scale Cox model with censored data"
+Replication codes for "An optimal subsampling design for large-scale Cox model with censored data"